Rostock Max V2 Onyx heatbed bolt spacer arm

 thingiverse

-I've been modifying my Rostock Max V2's Onyx heatbed with an aluminum heat spreader above and extra insulation below.
-The heat spreader frees us up with respect to how flat the slightly flexible Onyx bed has to be, while the extra insulation necessitates some changes to how the bed attaches to the base.
-After fiddling around with bolts and washers for half an hour or so, I threw my hands up in the air and said there has to be a better way to do this.
-Here it is.
-These arms are 150mm long on center, the same spacing as the Rostock Max V2 bolt holes, so they should be able to sit nicely together underneath the bed and provide a clear guide for the screws attaching the bed to the base to go through.
-They're 10mm tall, so a little more than twice the washers the Rostock came with; I'm estimating roughly as tall as the original washers + "snowflake" spacer.
+I've been modifying my Rostock Max V2's Onyx heatbed by adding an aluminum heat spreader above and extra insulation below.
+The heat spreader offers us more flexibility when it comes to how flat the slightly flexible Onyx bed needs to be, while the additional insulation requires some adjustments to how the bed attaches to the base.
+After messing around with bolts and washers for about half an hour or so, I threw up my hands in frustration and said there must be a better way to do this.
+Here's my solution.
+These arms are 150mm long on center, matching the same spacing as the Rostock Max V2 bolt holes, so they should fit nicely together underneath the bed and provide a clear guide for the screws attaching the bed to the base to go through.
+They're 10mm tall, making them about twice as tall as the washers that came with the Rostock; I'm estimating roughly the same height as the original washers plus an extra spacer.

 With this file you will be able to print Rostock Max V2 Onyx heatbed bolt spacer arm with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Rostock Max V2 Onyx heatbed bolt spacer arm.